 The financial statements record that as a result of careful management of the Authority's resources a reasonable level of reserves has been maintained, leaving the Authority in a sound financial position to cope with future challenges.

-The impact of the economic downturn is that a significant squeeze on public expenditure, including that for National Park Authorities, will take place at least during the next three to five years.
+The impact of the economic downturn has seen a significant squeeze on public expenditure, including that for National Park Authorities, and this looks likely to continue for the next three to five years.
 The financial resilience of the Authority during this period will be recorded in future years' financial statements and will give a unique insight into the robustness of its financial management structures.

 The achievement of such a robust financial position this year results from the painstaking effort over many months of a great many people.
-I would like to place on record my thanks to Members and Officers of the Authority who have done so much in what was a very difficult year and who continue to work so hard to secure the financial health of the Authority.
+I would like to place on record my thanks to Members and Officers of the Authority who have once again achieved so much and who continue to work so hard to secure the financial health of the Authority.